krichelj/PyDiffGame/README.md

 # Input Parameters

 The package contains a file named `PyDiffGame.py` and an abstract class of the same name.
 An object of this class represents an instance of differential game.
-Once the object is created, it can be simulated using the `run_simulation` class method.
-All the constants are defined in the [Mathematical Description](Math.md) section.
 The input parameters to instantiate a `PyDiffGame` object are:

 * `A` : 2-d `np.array` of shape( $n,n$ )